cdl-geneseo/geneseo-dictionary/B/Beaner.md

 # Beaner

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Beaner

 Created by  Zachary Arthur, last modified by  Graham Drake on Dec 16, 2008

 (bi:n-r) n.
 A racist term for a person of Hispanic descent.
 F06